xatusbetazx17/bionical_eye_controller/README.md

         import serial
     except ImportError as e:
         print("PySerial not installed.
-Wireless functionality will be simulated.", e) serial = None  # Flag to simulate wireless functionality
+Wireless functionality will be simulated.", e) serial = None

+# Auto-install and import OpenCV (cv2)
+try:
+    import cv2
+except ImportError:
+    install_package("opencv-python")
+    try:
+        import cv2
+    except ImportError as e:
+        print("cv2 (opencv-python) not installed.
+Camera interface will be simulated.", e) cv2 = None

+# Auto-install and import numpy
+try:
+    import numpy as np
+except ImportError:
+    install_package("numpy")
+    try:
+        import numpy as np
+    except ImportError as e:
+        print("numpy not installed.
+Camera boot screen will be simulated.", e) np = None

 class BionicEyeController:
     """
     A conceptual controller for a bionic eye device that supports multiple features.
     This class abstracts the communication interface (USB or wireless).
+If the expected hardware is not found, it falls back to simulation.
     """

     def __init__(self, connection_type='usb', port=None):